sharadalt/soccer/README.md

 I have implemented the program in soccer.rb.
 To execute the program, the command, ruby ./soccer.rb needs to be executed in the directory where the soccer.rb and the soccer.csv files are located.

+I have implemented the program in OOD format by creating a class and methods and attributes.
+I have also created test file soccer_spec.rb based on rspec gem.

+You need to install rspec gem, by executing "gem install rspec" at the terminal

+In order to execute the program, at the terminal execute "ruby soccer.rb" In order to execute the test program , at the terminal execute "rspec soccer_spec.rb"